lemlac/mulem/docs/reference.md

 ## Operators

 The philosophy of Mu is that symbols should be easy to understand and that generally keywords are preferred over symbols.
-That being said, there are mix of symbols and keyword operators.
+Most symbols are consistent with their contextual meaning, for example `*` relates to math, `!` relates to exceptions, `&` relates to tuples, etc..
 Mu will check any combination of symbols greedily until the next space or word, so for example `++` would be different from `+ +`.
 Spaces are required between multiple symbolic operators, much like how spaces are required between words.
 Symbol characters include any ASCII character that isn't alphanumeric, whitespace, or quotation marks, or brackets&mdash;in other words these symbols: `~!@#$%^&*-+=|\:;'",<.>/?`.

 **Algebra:**